Messier 67

-Messier 67 (also known as M67 or NGC 2682) and sometimes called the King Cobra cluster or the Golden Eye cluster is an open cluster in the southern, equatorial half of Cancer.
+Messier 67 (also known as M67 or NGC 2682) and sometimes called the King Cobra Cluster or the Golden Eye Cluster is an open cluster in the southern, equatorial half of Cancer.
 It was discovered by Johann Gottfried Koehler in 1779.
 Estimates of its age range between 3.2 and 5 billion years.
 Distance estimates are likewise varied, but typically are 800–900 pc.
 Estimates of 855, 840, and 815 pc were established via binary star modelling and infrared color-magnitude diagram fitting.

 Description

-M67 is not the oldest known open cluster, but there are few Milky Way clusters known to be older, and none of those is closer than M67.
+M67 is not the oldest known open cluster; several Milky Way clusters are known to be older, yet farther than M67.
 It is a paradigm study object in stellar evolution: